-- Flow-Through (Project Code 621), CEIS (Project Code 623), Private Schools for Flow-Through funds (Project 625), Preschool (Project Code 641), and Private Schools for Preschool funds (Project Code 642) may be carried over into the next fiscal year for use in approved programs during the next school year.
+- Flow-Through (Project Code 621), CEIS (Project Code 623), Private Schools for Flow-Through funds (Project 625), Preschool (Project Code 641), Private Schools for Preschool funds (Project Code 642), and Transition Development Program (Project Code 618) may be carried over into the next fiscal year for use in approved programs during the next school year.
 Unclaimed funds as of June 30 must be declared as carryover. - 2.
-Carryover funds from a prior year will be applied against the LEA's first computer programgenerated expenditure report submitted for reimbursement to the OSDE-SES. - 3.
-If LEAs participating in a cooperative program dissolve; any remaining carryover funds will be dispersed on a per-child basis, if no formal written agreement to do otherwise exists.
+Carryover funds from a prior year will be applied against the LEA's first computer programgenerated expenditure report submitted for reimbursement to the OSDE-SES.